 Anthropic Claude Regional Pricing Differences - What You Actually Pay by Country

 If you are building with Claude outside the United States, you have probably noticed that your bill does not always match the headline pricing on anthropic.com.
-Currency conversion, local tax rules, and payment processor fees all create real gaps between what developers in different regions actually pay.
-Here is what we found after comparing bills and subscription pages across a dozen countries.
+Currency conversion, local tax rules, payment processor fees, and (new as of 2026) an explicit per-region inference multiplier all create real gaps between what developers in different regions actually pay.
+Here is what we found after comparing bills and subscription pages across a dozen countries, updated for the current model lineup.

 How Anthropic Structures Its Pricing